uib/iam-scim/README.md

 Apply the tags "staff", "guest" or "student" when approripate.
 This list of roles might be extended later.
-Universites can introduce private roles by prefixing them with their reverse domain name, e.g. "no.uib.breiflab".
+Universites can introduce private roles by prefixing them with their reverse domain name, e.g. "no.uib.breiflabb".

 ### User `.enterprise`